 - T5013 Slip: Partnership income

-Each slip reports different types of income and requires separate filing.
+Each slip reports different types of income and requires a separate filing.

 Record-Keeping Requirements